Places

 Kichijoji·¥¥

-Affordable modern ceramics in Kichijoji that is a good entry point if others feel too pricey / antique feeling.
+Affordable modern ceramics in Kichijoji that is a good entry point if others feel too pricey or antique feeling.
+Wide variety of colors and shapes in everyday items.

 Don't MissVery functional pieces.
 Tons of mugs and bowls you'd actually use.